niharvanjaraRIT/Intuit-Challenge-2017/README.md

 ![alt text](https://github.com/niharvanjaraRIT/Intuit-Challenge-2017/blob/master/Intuit%20Challenge%20(2017)/images/correlated_features.png)

 As shown above green shows high  positive correlation whereas red shows negative correlation.
 All pairs which showed high correlation were merged.
-We can see above that books and atheletic equipments share a slight negative correlation. where it is obvious that any feature is correlated with itself hence the value is 1.
+We can see above that books and atheletic equipments share a slight negative correlation.
+Whereas it is obvious that any feature is correlated with itself hence the value is 1.

 Each category consists of those vendors which have an inter-correlation of at least 0.7, for each category some of the features are listed here because of the long list.
 You can view all the categories and their sub-categories by running the code.
 The partial categories are shown and described below.